Introduction

 Pedal for the Planet

-Pedal for the Planet aims to encourage the local community to get cycling more often and more safely – for healthier people and a healthier planet.
+Pedal for the Planet aims to encourage the local community to get cycling more often and more safely.
+Cycling for healthier people and a healthier planet.
 This volunteer-led project for Muchelney and Kingsbury Episcope Parishes on the Somerset Levels has already put on cycling workshops and activities for all ages and abilities.
 As well as repairing bikes, the scheme offers beginners’ bike safety and care workshops.
 This helps to provide local people with sustainable and eco-friendly transport.

-Quote from a parent who attended the Road Skills Course:
+Quote from a parent who attended the Road Skills Course

 My son absolutely loved it and we were so pleased that he could learn some new skills in a safe environment as the roads can be quite dangerous.
 It’s really important to us that the kids enjoy cycling, not just because it’s fun and keeps them healthy but it’s one way that we easily cut our carbon footprint